 - earn the grade of "Passed with Distinction" on the senior assessment

-- file two acceptable copies of the thesis in the college library no later than the published deadline
+- file acceptable copy(ies) of the thesis in the college library no later than the published deadline

 If at some time during the semester of registration in Honors Thesis, the student decides not to pursue this option, or perhaps does not satisfy the requirements, registration will be changed to the regular thesis or independent study course depending upon departmental options.
 If you have questions regarding the Honors process, please contact the Registrar's Office at x5983.
 See the Penrose Library web site for additional information.